Preview Changes will not be visible to customers until published.

 Make it simple!
 When starting, you may only want to have one or two workflows.
 We suggest starting with a One-time and an Ongoing.

 4. Decide whether to allow your firm advisors to add new invoices to existing engagements using this workflow.
-(By default this is not allowed.)

-Best practice is to turn this on if your firm has evergreen financial planning agreements and advisors could be billing one-time invoices for an agreement.
+Best practice is to turn this "on" if your firm has evergreen financial planning agreements, and advisors could be billing one-time invoices for an agreement.
 This will give them the ability to associate new invoices with an open engagement.

 Toggle to on (green) to enable:

-Invoice approval requirements are honored for any new invoices added to an existing engagement!
+Tip: Invoice approval requirements are honored for any new invoices added to an existing engagement!

 6. If using an eSignature integration (recommended), select which templates will be available for use with this specific Engagement workflow.